Kidney Cancer Treatment in St. Petersburg, FL

 Kidney cancer is actually the 6th most common cancer in men, but women can get kidney cancer, too.
 About only 4% of cancer cases are diagnosed to be kidney cancer, however, this tends to affect a specific demographic, so understanding risk factors is very important.

-Dr. Eric Diner specializes in treating and diagnosing kidney cancer in the St. Petersburg, FL area.
+Urologist Eric Diner, MD is board-certified by the Amerian Board of Urology and has extensive experience in urologic oncology.
 If you’re experiencing symptoms of kidney cancer, contact Dr. Diner today to schedule an appointment.
-Give our office a call at (727) 824-7146 to get started.
+Dr. Diner has helped countless patients with kidney cancer diagnosis and treatment.
+Give our urology office in St. Petersburg a call at (727) 824-7146 to get started.

 It’s very unlikely that you’ll get kidney cancer if you don’t fall into a couple of these categories: